MetroidSlayer/Consistxels/tutorials/generate_new_sheet_data.md

     - Select the search type:
         - *Border:* Searches a border image for boxes that contain poses.
 When selected, a border layer will be automatically created.
 Add a valid image, with *perfectly rectangular* pose boxes.
         - *Spacing:* Poses are assumed to be spaced out equally from each other.
-        - *Preset:* Use a valid .json file that contains pose data (i.e., one generated with the "Generate Pose Data..." button) to search for poses in already-known locations. *(You likely won't have such a file yet.
+        - *Preset:* Use a valid .json file that contains pose locations (i.e., one generated with the "Generate Sheet Data..." button) to search for poses in already-known locations. *(You likely won't have such a file yet.
 In the next update, you'll be able to create them manually in another menu.)*
     - For your selected search type, fill out the appropriate information.
 If you select Border, remember that you have to add the image yourself on the left side of the window.
     - Select miscellaneous options:
         - *Start search-in-center:* For each row of the sprite sheet, the middle of the image will be searched, then move rightward until it reaches the edge, at which point it'll return to the center and move leftward.